HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Step 1: Know the Texas Homeschool Laws

-In Texas, homeschooling is straightforward: instruction must be bona fide (authentic, not a sham), using a visual curriculum covering core subjects like reading, spelling, math, and good citizenship.
-Homeschools are considered private schools by the courts, exempt from regulation and compulsory attendance laws, and does not require certified teachers.
+In Texas, homeschooling is straightforward: instruction must be bona fide (authentic, not a sham), using a visual curriculum covering core subjects like reading, spelling, grammar, math, and good citizenship.
+Homeschools are considered private schools by the courts, exempt from regulation and compulsory attendance laws, and do not require certified teachers.

 Step 2: Choose a Curriculum

-Ensure your homeschooling endeavors adhere to the standards set by the Texas Supreme Court, which mandates the use of a written homeschool curriculum.
-This encompasses a variety of educational resources, including online programs, provided they meet the criterion of being bona fide or genuine.
-Operating your Texas homeschool in a bona fide manner is crucial to remain compliant with Texas homeschool laws, signifying authenticity and sincerity in your educational approach.
-This requirement underscores the importance of implementing a structured and substantive homeschool curriculum to facilitate effective learning experiences for your child.
+Texas law requires that homeschool instruction use a visual curriculum.
+This can include textbooks, workbooks, online programs, or other written and visual resources, as long as the instruction is bona fide.
+Operating your Texas homeschool in a bona fide manner is crucial to remain compliant, signifying authenticity and sincerity in your educational approach.
+This underscores the importance of implementing a structured and substantive curriculum to facilitate effective learning experiences for your child.

 Step 3: Withdraw from Public School